Bucks snap 5-game skid with 98-85 victory over Thunder

 Thunder: Justin Jackson scored a season-high 22 points in Oklahoma City’s victory over the Bucks on Sunday, but he wasn't much of a factor in the rematch with two points in six minutes.
 Jackson got more playing time Sunday because Oklahoma City was playing without Gilgeous-Alexander and Théo Maledon, who were both in the starting lineup Friday.

 Bucks: Jrue Holiday missed a seventh straight game due to the league’s health and safety protocols.
 Reserve guard Jaylen Adams was unavailable Friday for the same reason. ...
-Coach Mike Budenholzer made a slight adjustment to his lineup by giving veteran point guard Augustin his first start of the season.
-Augustin took the spot in the lineup that Forbes had been filling during Holiday’s absence. ...
-Milwaukee recalled guard Sam Merrill from the NBA G League’s Memphis Hustle on Friday.
-The rookie second-round pick from Utah State was averaging 11.2 points, 3.4 assists and 1.8 steals for the Hustle.
+Milwaukee recalled rookie second-round pick Sam Merrill from the NBA G League’s Memphis Hustle.

 UP NEXT